 Specific Aims: 1.To compare the hip, knee and ankle joint kinematics and kinetics during stair ascent between knee OA subjects and age, sex, height, and body mass matched healthy controls.
 2.To compare the hip, knee and ankle joint kinematics and kinetics during stair descent between knee OA subjects and age, sex, height, and body mass matched healthy controls.
 Research Hypotheses: 1.Increased angles and net moments in the sagittal and frontal planes will be present at foot strike, peak support and toe off in the hip and ankle joints in knee OA subjects compared to healthy matched controls during stair ascent and descent.
 2.Time of peak angle during support and swing in the sagittal and frontal planes will be later in the gait cycle in knee OA subjects compared to healthy matched controls during stair ascent and descent.

-Principle Investigator: Charlie Hicks-Little
+Principal Investigator: Charlie Hicks-Little

-Principle Department: Exercise And Sport Science
+Department: Exercise And Sport Science